 Donations can be sent to: DVSAC, PO Box 484, Grass Valley, CA 95945.
 If you have any questions, contact us at 530.272.2046.

 Thank you for your commitment to services for survivors of sexual violence!

 When you participate in Denim Day you:

-2. Promote prevention through education so sexual violence doesn’t occur.
+Promote prevention through education to reduce sexual violence.